huzaifakhan04/truely-real-time-ai-generated-video-detection-framework-for-social-platforms/README.md

 # Truely - Real-Time AI-Generated Video Detection Framework for Social Platforms:

-An advanced browser extension and API that analyzes videos to detect AI-generated or manipulated content by tracking facial consistency between frames and verifying audio content against credible sources.
+A real-time browser extension that detects AI-generated or manipulated videos on social platforms and cross-verifies audio content against trusted sources using agentic AI web search.

 ## Overview: